📅 Last updated: August 2026

 Our Approach

 VancedApp does not test, certify, or guarantee the safety of any third-party app.
-Instead, we evaluate apps based on publicly available information and provide readers with the context needed to make informed decisions.
+We evaluate apps based on publicly available information and give readers the context they need to make their own decisions.

 Evaluation Criteria

 - Source transparency: Is the source code publicly available?
-Is the project hosted on a reputable platform (e.g., GitHub)?
+Is the project hosted on a reputable platform such as GitHub?

 - Development activity: Is the project actively maintained?
 When was the last commit or release?